cho-regin/yabe/Docs/README.txt

 			Folders in Folder, and Devices in Folder.
 			A menu View Folders can be used to delete/rename/insert Folder.
 			To experience this mode just change "Device Mode View" and restart.

+		2.7.18 Background Operations
+			On IAm reception Yabe can automatically send queries to get back the object dictionary.
+Two parameters in the General Settings section can be used to activate it.
+It's network consuming.
+Restart required.

 	2.8 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :